pai tourist attractions

 Local Markets and Pai Walking Street

-A Thailand trip won’t be complete if you did not venture into a local market and this applies here to this list of top things to do in Pai too.
+A Thailand trip won’t be complete if you do not venture into a local market and this applies here to this list of top things to do in Pai too.

 There are quite a few local markets around, but if you are looking for a popular name where all backpackers come to, visit Pai Walking Street.